queer1/circul8/circul8 UI stuff/README.md

-This is only useful i you have donated and have the full UI.
+This is only useful if you've donated and have the full UI.